openshift-labs/learn-katacoda/developing-on-openshift/helm/01-cli.md

+At the end of this chapter you will be able to:
+- Use `helm` CLI
+- Install `helm repository`
+- Search, install and uninstall `Helm Charts`
+- Review Helm Charts from `OpenShift Console`

 ## Helm Command Line Interface (CLI)

 In this scenario you will find the Helm CLI already installed for you, which can be retrieved from [GitHub](https://helm.sh/docs/intro/install/).